Hybrid least squares for learning functions from highly noisy data: Hybrid least squares

 \section{Hybrid least squares}

 In this section, we propose a hybrid least-squares framework for solving \eqref{alphaoracle}.
 The proposed method consists of two steps.
-The first step involves transforming \eqref{alphaoracle} into a discrete least-squares problem using random sampling, where for the moment we ignore noise:
+The first step transforms \eqref{alphaoracle} into a discrete least-squares problem using random sampling, temporarily ignoring noise.
+For generality, here we consider an arbitrary sampling measure $\nu(\d x) = w^{-1}(x)\mu(\d x)$, which is not necessarily the optimal measure, although we will adopt this choice later in \Cref{sec:4}.
+This step gives rise to the following overdetermined linear system: